embedinn/iotSDR/iotSDR_uSD_Card.md

     Click on “USB” (or “Card Reader” if using a built-in SD card reader) then search for your SD card in the upper-right section of the window.
 Click on it, then search for the BSD name in the lower-right section; it will look something like diskn where n is a number (for example, disk4).
 Make sure you take a note of this number.

-    Unmount the partition so that you will be allowed to overwrite the disk.
+    Un-mount the partition so that you will be allowed to overwrite the disk.
 To do this, open Disk Utility and unmount it; do not eject it, or you will have to reconnect it.
 Note that on Mac OS X 10.8.x Mountain Lion, “Verify Disk” (before unmounting) will display the BSD name as /dev/disk1s1 or similar, allowing you to skip the previous two steps.

     From the terminal, run the following command: